Piket95/Piket95/README.md

   </ul>
 </div>

- **<h3 align="left">🚀 Passionate fullstack web developer, creating web applications.
-Skilled in both front-end and back-end technologies, with a keen eye for user experience.</h3>**
+ **<h3 align="left">🚀 Passionate fullstack web developer.
+Skilled in both front-end and back-end technologies, with a keen eye for user experience.
+Also very interested in Dev Ops technologies and dipping my toes in Python sometimes. <br><br> Mostly programming stuff that makes my life easier, like automating tedious and repetitive tasks.</h3>**

 <br>